D2KLab/reclab/README.md

 RecLab is a REST-based offline evaluation framework for recommender systems developed in Python.

+## Demo

+A demo of RecLab is available at [http://datascience.ismb.it/reclab/](http://datascience.ismb.it/reclab/).

 ## Architecture

 RecLab consists of a main application, that manages the interaction with the users and the evaluation process, and a set